What is endometriosis?

 Endometriosis is a common condition in which small pieces of tissue that are similar in make-up to the inner lining of the womb (endometrium) grow outside of the womb; for example on the bowel or bladder, ovaries and fallopian tubes and on the lining of the abdomen.

 It is thought to affect around two million women in the UK but it is difficult to be sure because some women have no symptoms.
 Women of child bearing age are affected most commonly.
 It is not a cancer.
 You are more likely to have it if your mother or sister had it.
-It is associated with infertility.
+It is linked to infertility.

 Symptoms of endometriosis

-Symptoms can vary with some women not experiencing any at all, and others having very severe physical pain.
+Symptoms can vary with some women not having any at all, and others having very severe pain.
 The most common symptoms are:

 - painful, heavy or irregular periods